You’ve all seen my finished artwork, now here is a chance to see the underpinnings of that—the humble, simple sketch.

 And rather than keep them all to myself, I’ll be selling a few of them as well.
 What we hang on our walls is extremely personal, but I’m a big proponent of having at least one piece of original art that was created by hand, and sketches in their simplicity offer such an intimate relationship with the artist, sharing a moment and something touched by another human.
 I offer the signed sketch alone for $25.00 for you to frame, and all will be fairly small and fit into a pre-made frame.
 I will also offer to sell it matted and also matted and framed.
-For examples, visit my new gallery in my Etsy shop entitled Daily Sketches, Cats etc.
+For examples, visit my Daily Sketches gallery on Portraits of Animals.

 And before I go on, let me explain that pencil is phenomenally difficult to photograph or scan; you may see shadings on the paper, but just the drawn lines are there.
 I may have to invest in a better scanner again.

 This is called “Reticulated Kitties“, done in pencil on drawing paper, signed and dated 12/1/11 of four of my kitties piled up on my desk while I’m trying to work.
 On top is Mimi, on the bottom from the left is Jelly Bean, Mewsette and Mr. Sunshine.